shdigitech/docker4crmeb-mer/README.md

-# Docker Compose
+# CRMEB-MER Docker Compose

-This is a Docker Compose configuration for quickly and easily spinning up a test / development environment for CRMEB-MER(多商户) version.
+This is a Docker Compose configuration for quickly and easily spinning up a Production / Development environment for CRMEB-MER(多商户) version.

 This compose file defines an application with four services: `nginx`, `php`, `MySQL`, `Redis`.
 The image for `php` is built with the `Dockerfile` inside the `php` directory.
 It builds on top of php `7.3`,  with `Supervisor` and `Swoole` required by CRMEB.

-When deploying the application, docker compose maps the container port `80` to port `28138` of the host as specified in the file.
-Make sure port `28138` on the host is not occupied, otherwise the port should be changed.
+When deploying the application, docker compose maps the container port `80` to port `28238` of the host as specified in the file.
+Make sure port `28238` on the host is not occupied, otherwise the port should be changed.

 ## Prerequisites